Choosing a Demonstrator

 RITE AID Grabs Teens Attention

-Posted in Cosmetic Promotions News on May 18th, 2010 by Kristin Bocox – Be the first to comment
+Posted in Cosmetic Promotions News on May 18th, 2010 by Kristin Bocox – Comments Off on RITE AID Grabs Teens Attention

 Los Angeles, CA – As Taylor Swift fans exited the Staples Center after the sold-out April 15th Fearless Tour concert; RITE AID was on hand distributing their Teen Glam Camp bags.
 The brand ambassadors gave away nearly 2000 bags to lucky teen girls.
 The FREE “Glam Camp” tote bag was filled with beauty products and bounce-back coupons from brands such as Jergens, Jesse’s Girl, Clearasil, Veet, Colgate, John Frieda, Hawaiian Tropic, Maybelline, Wet n Wild, Ban, Yes to Carrots, L’Oreal, Playtex, and Got2Be.
 Taylor Swift, widely hailed as the first bonafide country music star of the MySpace generation, currently has singles climbing both the country and pop radio charts.
 She currently holds the Billboard all-genre record for most Top 20 debuts in a calendar year.